-- Provide socio-economic information and research services to transportation projects as requested by transportation planners for corridor and transit projects. - Provide socio-economic information and research services as needed to support long-range planning and community development projects including performance-based growth management and urban / rural reserves planning. - Employ the MetroScope land use simulation model and the regional macro-econometric models as requested for growth management scenarios and transportation scenarios. - Provide sound employment and population growth projections and statistical analysis to Metro policy makers regarding management of Metro's UGB which include performance-based growth management and urban / rural reserves policy analysis. - Maintain an inventory of socioeconomic and land-related economic, demographic and geographic datasets (associated with MetroScope a real estate forecast and land use allocation model), which are the foundation for providing services to a wide array of clients, including local governments, business, and the public.
-Data is collected for regional economic forecasting purposes (including national and regional measures), transportation planning, solid waste management forecasting, performance measures, and the land use simulation model MetroScope. - Develop and maintain the regional econometric population and employment forecast model and the land-use simulation model MetroScope. - Provide forecasts of population and employment.
-This model is an econometric representation of the regional economy and is used for mid-range (5-10 years) and long-range (10-30 years) forecasts. - Using the regional econometric model and monte-carlo simulation software, derive alternative growth scenarios to estimate uncertainty in the regional forecast; additionally, using MetroScope, alternative land use simulation scenarios are derived to estimate alternative landuse futures.
+- Provide socio-economic information and research services to transportation projects as requested by transportation planners for corridor and transit projects. - Provide socio-economic information and research services as needed to support long-range planning and community development projects including performance-based growth management and urban / rural reserves planning. - Employ the MetroScope land use simulation model and the regional macro-econometric models as needed for growth management scenarios and transportation scenarios. - Provide sound employment and population growth projections and statistical analysis to Metro policy makers regarding management of Metro's UGB which include performance-based growth management and urban / rural reserves policy analysis. - Maintain an inventory of socioeconomic and land-related economic, demographic and geographic datasets (associated with MetroScope a real estate forecast and land use allocation model), which is the foundation for providing services to a wide array of clients, including local governments, business, and the public.
+Data is collected for regional economic forecasting purposes (including national and regional measures), transportation planning, solid waste management forecasting, performance measures, and the land use simulation model MetroScope. - Update and maintain the regional econometric population and employment forecast model and the land-use simulation model MetroScope. - Provide forecasts of population and employment.
+This model is an econometric representation of the regional economy and is used for mid-range (5-10 years) and long-range (10-30 years) forecasts. - Using the regional econometric model and monte-carlo simulation software, derive alternative growth scenarios to estimate uncertainty in the regional forecast; additionally, using MetroScope, alternative land use simulation scenarios are derived to estimate alternative land-use futures. - Forecast and Land Use Peer Review: Stakeholder reviews of the regional forecast and land use allocation projections are included in the scope of responsibilities to ensure reasonableness and validity of the forecast and growth allocations.

-- Forecast and Land Use Peer Review: Stakeholder reviews of the regional forecast and land use allocation projections are included in the scope of responsibilities to ensure reasonableness and validity of the forecast and growth allocations. - On a fee-for-service basis, provide population and economic forecasting services to local and regional clients, including public and private interests. - Maintain databases and provide statistics for monitoring the performance of Metro's policies and growth management programs.
+- On a fee-for-service basis, provide population and economic forecasting services to local and regional clients, including public and private interests. - Maintain databases and provide statistics for monitoring the performance of Metro's policies and growth management programs.
 Some measures are required under State law, others under Metro Code and defined by program monitoring requirements.

 In 2007, the Economic, Demographic and Land Use Forecasting section selected a consultant to assist staff in developing a more streamline version of our principal land use allocation and forecasting model - named MetroScope.
 The consultant assisted Metro in developing a code-connected version of MetroScope which embedded a more simplified version of Metro's travel demand model.
 Included with the embedded travel demand model was a working network assignment that utilizes VISUM.
-This effort significantly reduced operational runtime and eliminated manual file manipulations.
+This effort significantly reduced operational runtime and automated a series of steps that formerly required manual manipulations of file inputs.

-In early 2008, the same consultant was selected to assist Metro staff in developing streamlined data output protocols.
+In early 2008, the same consultant was selected to assist Metro staff in streamlining and automating data output protocols.
 Users were interviewed and a product list of key indicators and information files were prioritized to formulate the data output protocols for the MetroScope land use allocation model.
+This work was successfully completed by the consultant with significant contributions by Metro staff as well.